-A RENEWABLE energy project in Australia’s largest grape growing region is giving struggling vignerons a sunny alternative.
+For starters, here’s another example of RENEWABLE energy winning the day.
+So a project in Australia’s largest grape growing region.
+It is giving struggling vignerons a sunny alternative.

-An electrical services company in South Australia’s Riverland is looking to build dozens of community-owned solar farms and sell the energy on Australia’s volatile spot market.
+Therefore, an electrical services company in South Australia’s Riverland built dozens of community-owned solar farms.
+Then they therefore sell the energy on Australia’s volatile spot market.

 The Riverland is about 250km east of the South Australian capital Adelaide and stretches for 120km along the banks of Australia’s biggest river, the Murray.